YinLiLin/hibayes/README.md

 </a>
 </p>

-We can also derive the association significance from the posterior inclusive probability (PIP) for each SNP in whole MCMC procedure.
+One can also derive the association significance from the posterior inclusive probability (**PIP**) for each SNP in whole MCMC procedure.
 ```r
 > pip <- fit$modfreq   # the rate of stepping into non-zero effects in MCMC iteration for each SNPs
 > # visualize the results